Frank Wimberley

 Frank Wimberley (August 31, 1926 – October 9, 2025) was an American abstract expressionist artist.

 Background

 Frank Wimberley was born on August 31, 1926, and grew up in suburban New Jersey.
-After serving in the Army, he studied painting at Howard University with James Amos Porter, James Lesesne Wells, and Loïs Mailou Jones.
-There he developed an interest in jazz, which led to friendships with Miles Davis, Ron Carter, and Wayne Shorter.
+After serving in the US Army, he studied painting at Howard University with James Amos Porter, James Lesesne Wells, and Loïs Mailou Jones.
+While there he developed an interest in jazz, which led to friendships with Miles Davis, Ron Carter, and Wayne Shorter.

 Wimberley was a longtime resident of Sag Harbor, New York.
 He and his wife, Juanita, moved there in the 1960s into a modernist house that they designed.
 In October 2020, T: The New York Times Style Magazine showcased the Wimberleys in their home in a feature on black families who settled in Sag Harbor in the 1930s and the decades after.

 Wimberley died on October 9, 2025, at the age of 99.

 Work

 Wimberley painted abstractly in acrylic paints, using a wide variety of tools including scrapers, spatulas, and brushes.

 "Mr. Wimberley's canvases were entirely abstract, demanding to be taken for just what they are, pigment applied to cloth," wrote Helen A. Harrison for the New York Times in 1991.
 "Yet, in spite of the total lack of outside references, they conjure up a host of associations and implications."

 Wimberley is represented by Berry Campbell Gallery in New York City.